heispv/pymmseqs/README.md

 ---

-## 🚀 Quick Start
+## 🚀 Example Usage

-Here’s a simple example to get you started with PyMMseqs.
+Here's a simple example to get you started with PyMMseqs.
 This example demonstrates how to perform sequence clustering and parse the results.

 If you were using MMseqs2 directly in the terminal, you would run the following command to cluster sequences: